txavier/AutoClutch/README.md

 the functionality I need (i.e. Auditing, Item Tracking, etc.,).
 I believed a simple core was the right place to start.

+## Nuget Package
+AutoService includes both the generic repository and a generic service for you to inherit your services from if you wish. https://www.nuget.org/packages/AutoClutch.AutoService/
+	Install-Package AutoClutch.AutoService
+Or if you want just the repository bit
+	Install-Package AutoClutch.AutoRepo

 ## Data structure
 Following the N-Tier course, Part 1 and Part 2, in PluralSight, Onion Architecture Domain Driven Design was referenced for the layout